simran-sankhala/CTF-Writeups/Incognito-4.0-CTF-2023/pwn/babyFlow.md

 ![](images/pwn3.png)

-lets see whats happening when given overflow input using `gdb` but first let us check the functions of this binary .
+First let us check the functions of this binary .

 ![](images/pwn4.png)

 we can see there;s a `get_shell` function. seems interesting & another called `vulnerable_function`

 ![](images/pwn5.png)

+lets see whats happening when given overflow input using `gdb`